Bethieieio/project-two-underground-quiz/README.md

 - It is easy to read, simple and does not take any attention away from the quiz.
 - The back up font I used just in case the users browers cannot use "Open Sans" is Sans Serif.

+## Page Content
+### General Layout
+- The h1 is in the chosen font of "Open Sans" in white, with a vermillion red shadow.
+This makes it stand out from the rest of the text.
+The letter spacing as been set to -3, to push the letters together.
+The background the blue that is slightly transparent so the background can be seen behind it.
+- The reset button is located in the bottom left corner of the page.
+It has the exact same colour scheme as the h1.
+When the game is in process or finished, the player can choose to press the reset to start again if they want to improve their score.
+When the button is hovered over, the background and shadow colors swap around.
+- In the bottom left of the screen is a logo link to my GitHub page in another tab.
+It is white, so it stands out aganist the background.
+### Start Page
+- The start page is the first page the user will see when visiting the site.
+- In the centre, there is a transparent white background.
+It is transparent so the background can still be seen behind it.
+Inside it is text that welcomes the user.
+Underneath is an image of a TFL roundal that says START.
+Clicking on this starts the game, by sending the user to the first question.